Adam Graves: Playing career

-Graves was assessed only a minor penalty on the play and allowed to take part in Game 3, in which he scored the first goal of a 6-5 overtime victory.
-After he was suspended for the remainder of the series, the Penguins rallied to win the next three games and the series on the way to the Stanley Cup championship.

 Although Graves continued to improve in the 1992–93 season, tallying 36 goals and 65 points, the Rangers failed to make the playoffs.
 During the 1993–94 season, Graves scored 52 goals, setting a New York Rangers' franchise record for most goals in a season.
 (Jaromír Jágr would later score 54 in 2005–06).
 In the spring of 1994, Graves helped the Rangers win their first Stanley Cup since the 1939–40 season.
 Graves was awarded a roster spot on the NHL's second All-Star team at the position of left wing, and was the recipient of the King Clancy Memorial Trophy in recognition of his continuing work with charitable causes.
 Graves is one of the seven alumni of the Oilers dynasty to win the Stanley Cup with the 1993–94 New York Rangers, along with Jeff Beukeboom, Glenn Anderson, Kevin Lowe, Craig MacTavish, Mark Messier and Esa Tikkanen.

-Graves remained productive during his tenure with the Rangers, being a consistent 20 to 30 goal scorer until the 1999–2000 campaign.
-Although the Rangers would not return to the hey-day of their 1993–94 campaign, Graves remained one of the team's most popular players.
+Graves remained a consistent 20 to 30 goal scorer until the 1999–2000 campaign.
 After winning the Bill Masterton Trophy in 2001, he was traded to the San Jose Sharks in exchange for Mikael Samuelsson and Christian Gosselin.
 Graves played with the Sharks organization for two years, totalling 49 total points, before announcing his retirement in April 2004.

-Currently, Graves is an instructor at the New York Rangers' youth hockey camp.

 Personal life

-Graves grew up in Toronto (North York) with his parents Henry (a police officer stationed in Cabbagetown, Toronto) and Lynda Graves.
+Graves grew up in Toronto (North York) and Caledon, Ontario with his parents Robert Henry (a police officer stationed in Cabbagetown, Toronto, died 2000) and Lynda Sophia (Surgeoner) Graves (died 2013).
 Graves has two older sisters, Richenda and Lynette, as well as a younger adopted brother, Mark.
 The Graves family also took in as many as 40 foster children.
 He and his wife, Violet, are the parents of four children.
 They reside in Oakville, Ontario.

-In popular culture

-In the 1999 movie Big Daddy, Peter Dante is wearing Graves' New York Rangers #9 jersey, complete with the alternate captain emblem on the chest.
-The "G" and "S" were digitally removed for contractual reasons as the producers of the film wanted to avoid paying licensing rights to the NHLPA for the use of Graves's jersey, as Graves was an active player at the time of filming.